Wednesday, April 21, 2021

 Haiku

-May yours be joyful.
-Image by silviarita from Pixabay
+Image by Incygneia from Pixabay

 Charming

-There is so much to love about the k-rom-com series Romance is a Bonus Book : books, copywriting, editing, mystery, the challenge of reinventing yourself as a working woman, and a friends-to-lovers romance that is subtle and slow to build yet delightful.
-I also fell head over heels with how beautifully the characters were crafted, and how well the wonderful cast depicted them.
 Award-winning copywriter Kang Dan-i (Lee Na-young) is at the end of her rope.
 After taking a ten-year break from her professional career to be a stay-at-home mom, and losing everything when her unfaithful husband dumps her, she discovers no one wants to give her a job.
 On the verge of absolute disaster she rips up her impressive if dated credentials and applies as an entry-level gopher at her childhood best friend Cha Eun-ho's (Lee Jong-suk) publishing company.
 She lands the job and does everything she can to become a stellar employee, but her expertise at marketing starts showing through, naturally.
+She also discovers that Eun-ho, now a successful editor, author and lecturer, has been in love with her since they were kids -- but her old friend also has another secret.

 Garden Update

 We've had some lovely warm weather, so the cucumbers are going crazy in the kitchen garden.
-They're already flowering, too.
-The radishes are not as enthusiastic, but so far with one exception they've done okay.
-The exception is this monster. :)

 Other than Candy

-No April Fools pranks here, sorry.
-I can never think of anything clever to do.
 My favorite female person isn't especially fond of candy, so I decided to do something else for her this Easter.
 During the week she's busy with lab and field research at a university in the city, and she's been packing her lunch in the old bags she once used in high school.
 I decided to get her a new insulated lunch tote, and added a bento box and a reusable tumbler that works for hot or cold drinks.
 All of these are in colors she likes.
-I liked the little message on the inside of the bag, too.